StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 The health state of a view during the selected telemetry interval is displayed as a color in the timeline **Health** line.

-Health state information is available when [health state is enabled](views/configure-view-health.md) for the current view as long as the topology displayed results from the original topology filter saved in the view.

-{% hint style="info" %}
-If the topology filters have been edited and not saved, no health state information will be available.
-{% endhint %}

-When health state information isn't available, a gray line is displayed.
+For single resources the health will be shown over time, in an overview a gray line is displayed.

 ![Health state not available](../../.gitbook/assets/v51_timeline_no_health_state.png)